Ramnarayan-Choudhary/NLP_701/README.md

 - Steering is applied **at the output of a chosen transformer block** and only on the final portion of the prompt (default: last 32 tokens), right **before** classifying `VALID` vs `INVALID`.
 - The `compute_vectors.py` script builds a **contrastive direction** using the dataset labels (plausibility), averaged at the chosen layer/position.
 - The `search_alpha.py` script performs a grid-search that **balances** accuracy against total content effect (configurable objective).
+- The `evaluate.py` script now supports **dynamic α scheduling** (`--alpha-mode dynamic_margin`), which first measures baseline confidence (logit margin) per syllogism and then scales the steering strength within user-defined bounds.
+This yields stronger steering on ambiguous cases and lighter touch when the model is already confident.
+- To reduce entanglement with unrelated global directions, `compute_vectors.py` supports `--mean-center`, which subtracts the corpus-wide activation mean before building the contrastive vector.
+Try this when a raw vector increases content effect more than it helps accuracy.

 ---